Basic Information

 Nero Strategy

 If you try to Snatch the Fury while it is in between attacks, it can brush off your attempt and counter immediately so be careful.
-Also take heed that using Exceed will add additional hits to Nero’s attacks which works against him in terms of Fury’s hit counter when it lets you deal damage.
+Also take heed that using Exceed will add additional hits to Nero’s attacks which is detrimental in terms of maximizing Fury’s hit counter when it lets you deal damage.

 Use Shuffle, Payline and Split to parry.
 You can also use DT Activation with parry timing to pop it out of its attack sequence.
 Recommended that you don’t use Devil Breakers for parrying unless you know what you’re doing.